throwrocks/throwrocks.github.io/fm-invoices/02-restfm.markdown

 permalink: fm-invoices-restfm.html
 ---

 We're going to use RESTfm because it can transform the XML output from the FileMaker Custom Web Publishing Engine into JSON, which is very easy to consume in Java.
-Also, because it allows us to create API Keys for our users, so our Android app doesn't have to pass the actual username and password of oour FileMaker solution.
+Also, because it allows us to create API Keys for our users, so our Android app doesn't have to pass the actual username and password of our FileMaker database file.

 #### What is RESTfm?